-This content originally appeared on the Collective Impact Forum's website on April 21, 2016.
+This content originally appeared on the Collective Impact Forum’s website.

 Collective Impact Principles of Practice